Is Your Company’s Resilience Battery on Empty? Five Steps to Recharge

 3. Watch for employees who are pushing themselves too hard.
 Are your people constantly deferring their PTO, or answering work emails during time off on evenings, weekends and statutory holidays?
 These are tell-tale signs of employees who will eventually drain their resilience batteries.
 No one, not even the hardiest top performers, can ignore work-life balance and remain resilient.

 4. Promote a psychologically safe and healthy workplace.
-Even the most naturally resilient people will eventually lose their ability to adapt, endure and recover if their workplace is characterized by poor communication, internal conflict, rampant office politics, poor leadership and an absence of work-life balance.
+Even the most naturally resilient people will eventually lose their ability to adapt, endure and recover if their workplace is characterised by poor communication, internal conflict, rampant office politics, poor leadership and an absence of work-life balance.

-It’s important to note that a transfusion of new employees or leaders cannot, on its own, improve the resilience of an organization with a particularly toxic culture.
+It’s important to note that a transfusion of new employees or leaders cannot, on its own, improve the resilience of an organisation with a particularly toxic culture.
 Even the most confident and capable new employees and leaders eventually drain their resilience batteries when faced with an unsupportive workplace.

-Organizations can take steps to help build and sustain resilience skills by taking the time to assess culture, leaders and people.
+Organisations can take steps to help build and sustain resilience skills by taking the time to assess culture, leaders and people.
 Once the weak links have been identified, it will be essential to provide practical tools to build resilience in those who may need it and restore resilience to those who may have depleted their batteries in the early days of the pandemic.